Barrett, Syd and Pink Floyd

-But he then took LSD – an overload mechanism which was totally unnecesary given his personality and abilities, and the LSD destroyed him.
-He became as a consequence mentally ill and was reported variously as suffering from bipolar disorder, schizophrenia, and any number of other syndromes doctors have dreamt up which actually mean he damaged his brain – he had brain damage from the overload of the drug.
+But he then took LSD – an overload mechanism which was totally unnecessary given his personality and abilities, and the LSD destroyed him.
+He became as a consequence mentally ill and was reported variously as suffering from bipolar disorder, schizophrenia, and any number of other syndromes doctors have dreamed up which actually mean he damaged his brain – he had brain damage from the overload of the drug.
 LSD poisoned him.

 By the end of 1965, all the members of Pink Floyd were taking LSD.
 In one period of experimentation, Barrett and another friend, Paul Charrier, ended up naked in the bath, reciting: "No rules, no rules".

 By early 1967, Barratt was regularly using LSD, and Mason described him as "completely distanced from everything going on".
 By 1968, Barrett's mental breakdown was causing serious concern.
 The group initially hoped that his erratic behaviour would be a passing phase, but some were less optimistic, including his manager, who commented: "I found [Barrett] in the dressing room and he was so ... gone.
 Roger Waters and I got him on his feet, [and] we got him out to the stage ...
 The band started to play and Syd just stood there.
 He had his guitar around his neck and his arms just hanging down”